zenkay/py-chess-api/README.md

 ```

 #### GET `/is-taken`

-checks if a piece is taken
+Checks if a piece is taken.
 Takes 1 argument:

 - `piece` the label of the piece to move

 ```